 Hi, I am Stephan van Schaik (IPA: /ˈsteːfɑn vɑn sxaɪk/).
-I'm currently doing research into computer systems security, more specifically micro-architectural attacks involving the CPU.
-Generally, I like delving into the low-level areas of computer science such as computer architecture, operating system development, concurrency, embedded hardware, etc.
+I am currently a Computer Science Ph.D. student at the University of Michigan advised by Daniel Genkin.
+My research focuses on computer systems security, more specifically micro-architectural attacks on the CPU.
+In general, I like to delve more into the low-level areas of computer science such as computer architecture, operating system development, parallellism & concurrency, embedded hardware, and so forth.

 More information can be found at https://cacheoutattack.com (January 27, 2020).